VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< tip >}}

 The following link is to a specific PeerTube instance.
 From what I can tell, most PeerTube instances have an abundance of NSFW and unsavory content.
-My experiance with Mastodon has been great, peertube... ehhhhhhh.
+My experience with Mastodon has been great, peertube... ehhhhhhh.

 {{< /tip >}}